 3M (Minnesota Mining and Manufacturing) Company joined the party shortly after with its own version of AstroTurf called Tartan Turf, and with that, the artificial turf revolution was born.

 What’s the manufacturing process like?

 - Mixing – First, the materials necessary are added to a hopper, which is basically a giant basin.
-Dyes, chemicals, and resin combine to make a taffy-like mixture that is resistant to ultraviolet radiation and is colored correctly for whatever application it will see.
+Dyes and resin combine to make a taffy-like mixture that is resistant to ultraviolet radiation and is colored correctly for whatever application it will see.

 - Extrusion – The taffy-like substance is then subjected to an extrusion process, which basically involves stretching it out into extremely thin fibers which are then woven and spooled similarly to a ball of yarn.

 - Tufting – This is where the magic happens.
-Depending on which type of backing material is being used, the artificial turf is fed through the machine and then hundreds of needles weave the fibers into the backing.
+Depending on which type gauge the turf is constructed at, the artificial turf is fed through the machine, and then hundreds of needles weave the fibers into the backing.
 The process is called tufting, and it’s pretty impressive to behold.

 - First, the area where the turf is going to be laid is compacted, using either hand tools or a mechanized roller.
 An even, level surface is essential when laying artificial turf, because any elevation changes will be obvious.

 - In outdoor applications, drainage systems are often installed as the artificial turf often cannot absorb any rainwater.